Finhaven/EIPs/EIPS/eip-status-codes.md

 or return a boolean pass/fail status.
 Status codes are similar-but-orthogonal to `revert`ing with a reason, but aimed at automation and translation.

-Much like HTTP codes, having a standard set of known codes has many benefits for developers.
+As is the case with HTTP, having a standard set of known codes has many benefits for developers.
 They remove friction from needing to develop your own schemes for every contract, makes inter-contract automation easier, and makes it easier to broadly understand which of the finite states your request produced.
 Importantly, it makes it much easier